A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Conclusions

 What does this mean for the future of CMB research?
 If external data, such as direct determinations of $H_0$, or cosmic shear surveys, are shown to be discrepant with \Planck\ then it is unlikely that the \Planck\ data are at fault.
 This would require us to search for new physics that mimics, to high accuracy, the primordial CMB and lensing power spectra measured by \Planck.
 It may be possible to find extensions to \LCDM\ with strong internal parameter degeneracies that achieve this (see for example, \citep{Kreisch:2019}).
 For such models, the \Planck\ data will be essentially neutral and the evidence in favour of new physics will rely entirely on the fidelity of external data.
 The \Planck\ data are, however, limited.
 They have little statistical power at multipoles $\ell \simgt 2000$ and so cannot strongly constrain theoretical models that modify the damping tail of the CMB fluctuations.
 There have been some claims, at low statistical significance, of an inconsistency between base \LCDM\ and CMB polarization power spectra at high multipoles \citep{Henning:2018}.
-Fortunately, an ambitious programme of ground based CMB polarization measurements should provide a strong test of \LCDM\ via high resolution observations of the CMB damping tail and CMB lensing \citep{Ade:2019}.
+Fortunately, an ambitious programme of ground based CMB polarization measurements should provide a strong test of \LCDM\ via high resolution observations of the CMB damping tail\footnote{Since the submission of this paper, the ACT and SPT teams have released new results on the temperature and polarization power spectra extending to $\ell \approx 4000$ \cite{Choi:2020, Aiola:2020, Dutcher:2021}.
+The new ACT and SPT results are in very good agreement with the \Planck\ best fit \LCDM\ cosmology as reported in PCP18 and in this paper.
+A qualitative comparison of the new ground based TE and EE spectra with the \Planck\ 12.5HMcl polarization spectra is given in Appendix \ref{sec:appendix2}.} and CMB lensing \citep{Ade:2019}.
 The detection of tensor modes would, of course, have profound implications for inflationary cosmology and early Universe physics.
 The continuing search for primordial B-modes, from ground and space experiments, e.g.\ \citep{BICEP:2018, Ade:2019, Sekimoto:2018}, is therefore of paramount importance.
 The next decade will see a new generation of large-scale structure, weak lensing and low frequency radio surveys.
 We can only hope that we are lucky, and that we will learn more about early Universe physics, dark matter and dark energy -- all of which remain mysterious at this time.